 Your website is supposed to be geared toward your ideal client, right?
 Your ideal client can afford you.
 If somebody goes to your website and sees that your pricing is a bit out of their budget, then they weren’t your ideal client to begin with.
 And that’s fine.

 There is nothing worse than having an exchange with somebody, whether it be through phone or email, and you think that this person is a really good fit for you.
 You get excited about the potential of working together and then they find out your pricing and they say, “oh, I’m so sorry.
 It’s out of my budget.”

 That is a bummer, for both you and for them.
 You can eliminate that by including prices on your website.
-People will see it upfront and it will eliminate that bath and forth.
+People will see it upfront and it will eliminate that back and forth.

 Now I understand that some of you might price per project.
 And that’s actually what we do.
 If that’s the case, what I recommend you do is put your starting prices on your website.
 What we’ve done is created packages for the different services that we offer and those are the prices that we have on our website.
 In most cases, our clients do fit into the packages that we’ve created, but if they are looking for something extra or a little bit outside of that package, we do provide them with a custom quote.
 But when they go to our website, they see the minimum amount that it’s going to cost them to work with us and that does eliminate those back and forth emails or phone calls and it really does help gear our website to our ideal client.
 So I definitely recommend including prices on your services page.

 The second thing that I’m going to cover is your process.
 When people go to your services page they should get an idea of what it’s like to work with you.
 Including that process on your services page lets people know what it is that they can expect from you.
 I know that every project and every client is a little bit different, but I’m sure that there are certain things that you do for every project, no matter what.
 If you can outline those on your services page, it does give people a better idea of what they can expect when they work with you.